Things to Do in Buenos Aires

 Discover the secrets of this Buenos Aires corner, where tango was born.
 We cannot overlook that here lies the sanctuary of world football, the home of Boca Juniors.

 Embark on a visual journey as art permeates every corner of La Boca.
-The streets are filled with colorful murals that tell stories of passion and tradition.
+The streets are brimming with colorful murals that tell stories of passion and tradition.
 Delve into the life of Benito Quinquela Martin, an artist born in these lands whose legacy remains alive in every work and alley.

 This is not just a tourist tour, but a unique opportunity to discover the authenticity of the neighborhood.
 You will get to know the essence of La Boca, observing how the locals live.